In a climate crisis, how do we treat businesses that profit from carbon pollution? | Science-Environment

 - United Kingdom

-The plan, which sets the direction for climate action for the next 15 years, requires the transport sector to reduce emissions by more than 40 per cent by 2035 compared with 2019.
+The plan, which sets the direction for climate action for the next 15 years, requires the transport sector to reduce emissions by more than 40% by 2035 compared with 2019.

 As temperatures rise, living conditions for many people may become intolerable.
 Sharp emissions reductions must be made this decade to give the world a reasonable chance of staying within 1.5 to 2 degrees of warming.